awsdocs/amazon-redshift-developer-guide/doc_source/r_CREATE_TABLE_NEW.md

 \[ \{ COMPOUND \| INTERLEAVED \} \] SORTKEY \(* column\_name* \[,\.\.\. \] \)
 Specifies one or more sort keys for the table\.
 When data is loaded into the table, the data is sorted by the columns that are designated as sort keys\.
 You can use the SORTKEY keyword after a column name to specify a single\-column sort key, or you can specify one or more columns as sort key columns for the table by using the `SORTKEY (column_name [ , ... ] )` syntax\.
 You can optionally specify COMPOUND or INTERLEAVED sort style\.
 The default is COMPOUND\.
-For more information, see [Choosing Sort Keys](t_Sorting_data.md)\.
+For more information, see [Choosing sort keys](t_Sorting_data.md)\.
 If you don't specify any sort keys, the table isn't sorted by default\.
 You can define a maximum of 400 COMPOUND SORTKEY columns or 8 INTERLEAVED SORTKEY columns per table\.
 COMPOUND
 Specifies that the data is sorted using a compound key made up of all of the listed columns, in the order they are listed\.
 A compound sort key is most useful when a query scans rows according to the order of the sort columns\.
 The performance benefits of sorting with a compound key decrease when queries rely on secondary sort columns\.
 You can define a maximum of 400 COMPOUND SORTKEY columns per table\.